howardjones/network-weathermap/cacti-split-issues.md

+# Outstanding Issues

+## Editor

+Cacti picker is blank

+~~Timestamp and Title are in Imagemap, but don't make it into the HTML(? - only Z=1000 items)~~

+~~BWlabels have no imagemap box (:2 and :3 _do_ exist, but don't "work") - bwlabel boxes are 1 pixel wide~~

-Editor: font samples is a black box
+font samples is a black box

-Editor: Map Style has a strange orange box at the bottom??
+Map Style has a strange orange box at the bottom??

-Editor: lagged imagemap
+lagged imagemap?

+Feature: "Lock to" list for nodes shouldn't really include itself

+Feature: Via overlay should include an arrowhead

+---

+## Mgmt plugin

 ~~Settings: Add links to mgmt10.php~~